-When your child enters college, you may not qualify for the American Opportunity credit because your income is too high (phaseout range of \$80,000 - \$90,000; \$160,000 - \$180,000 for joint filers) but your child might.
+When your child enters college, you may not qualify for the American Opportunity credit because your income is too high (phaseout range of \$80,000 - \$90,000; \$160,000 - \$180,000 for joint filers), but your child might.
 The maximum credit, per student, is \$2,500 per year for the first four years of postsecondary education.
-And both the credit and a tax-free ESA or 529 plan distribution can be taken as long as expenses paid with the distribution aren't used to claim the credit.
+And both the credit and a tax-free 529 plan or ESA distribution can be taken as long as expenses paid with the distribution aren't used to claim the credit.

 If your dependent child claims the credit, you must forgo your dependency exemption for him or her (and the child can't take the exemption).
-But because of the exemption phaseout (see Case Study I on page 4), you might lose the benefit of your exemption anyway:
+But because of the exemption phaseout, you might lose the federal benefit of your exemption anyway: